seanzhangkx8/ConvoKit/doc/source/diplomacy.rst

 Speaker-level information
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Speakers in this dataset are diplomacy players.
-Each For each player, we further provide the following information as speaker-level metadata:
+For each player, we further provide the following information as speaker-level metadata:

 For each speaker, we provide: